-Isaiah 55:1 Ho, every one that thirsts, come you to the waters, and he that has no money, come you, buy, and eat; yea, come, buy wine and milk without money and without price.
-Wherefore do you spend money for that which is not bread?
-And your labour for that which satisfies not?
-Hearken diligently unto me, and eat you that which is good, and let your soul delight itself in fatness.
-Incline your ear, and come unto me: hear, and your soul shall live; and I will make an everlasting covenant with you, even the sure mercies of David.
+Isaiah 55:1 "Ho!
+Everyone who thirsts, come to the waters, and you who have no money, come, buy and eat.
+Yes, come, buy wine and milk without money and without price.
+Why do you spend money for what is not bread, and your wages for what does not satisfy?
+Listen carefully to Me, and eat what is good, and let your soul delight itself in abundance.
+Incline your ear, and come to Me.
+Hear, and your soul shall live; and I will make an everlasting covenant with you—even the sure mercies of David."

-Isaiah 55:1 Ho, every one that thirsts, come you to the waters, and you that has no money; come you, buy and eat; yea, come, buy wine and milk without money and without price.
+Isaiah 55:1 "Ho!
+Everyone who thirsts, come to the waters, and you who have no money, come, buy and eat.
+Yes, come, buy wine and milk without money and without price."

 In verse one, those who have made the covenant with God are essentially invited to come and eat freely; but hidden within the translation is a tone of pity.
 It is a plea from Jesus Christ to His brothers and sisters to take advantage of what God has made readily available for us.
 These same people are also preoccupied with Babylon.
 Now the way you have to discover this is to look at this series of verses in a wider context than just chapter 55.